Is Being Vegan Permissible in Islam?

 Abu Umama said that the Messenger of Allah, may Allah bless him and grant him peace, said, "Anyone who shows mercy, even to an animal meant for slaughtering, will be shown mercy by Allah on the Day of Rising.”
 [Adab al-Mufrad]

-As stewards on Earth, Muslims are responsible in upholding justice and balance in this world.
-As such, Muslims should ensure the best care for animals prior to the slaughter, and uphold animal welfare in other cases.
+As stewards on Earth, Muslims should uphold justice and balance in this world.
+As such, Muslims should ensure the best care for animals prior to and upon slaughter, and uphold animal welfare in other cases.

 4- The Sunnah imperative to go vegan